ehetherington/libtinylogger/guide/json-formatter.md

 ### autoconf configuration
 There is an option to the configure script to enable use of timezones in JSON output.
+In the top directory:

 ```
+$ autoreconf -i
 $ ./configure --enable-timezone
 $ make
 ```
-### JSON isoDateTime field with and without timezone
+### JSON isoDateTime field with and without Olson timezone

 With:
 ```